 - Hatchling to 2 months: 1 pinkie

 - 12 months: 3 fuzzies

 - 16 months: 2 small mice

-- 18 months: 1 adult or jumbo mouse
+- 18 months and older: 1 adult or jumbo mouse

 Juveniles should be fed once every 7-14 days.